yahty01/Dynamic-Drop-Caps/README.md

 # Dynamic-Drop-Caps
-Dynamic Drop Caps with Native JS
+Dynamic Drop Caps with React and Native JS